Asmat-Lab/ctf-writeups/HackTheBox/Starting-Point/Sequel/writeup.md

 **Results:**
 - Port 3306/tcp open — MySQL

-MySQL is running directly accessible on the network — no web application layer, raw database access.
+MySQL is running directly accessible on the network.

 ## Exploitation
 Attempted to connect to MySQL with common default